bvetsa/AgentForge/ARCHITECTURE.md

 Responsibilities:

 - Record agent execution order
-- Record inputs and outputs used
+- Record inputs and output keys used
 - Record success or failure
 - Record timestamps
 - Support future debugging and dashboard visualization

+### Tool-Call Logging

+Tool-call logging records deterministic tool calls made by the runner.

+Each record includes:

+- Agent name
+- Tool name
+- Status
+- Input
+- Output preview
+- Timestamp
+- Error, if applicable

+This data is written to `tool_calls.json`.
+It gives future dashboards a clean observability surface for showing which tools ran, what context was gathered, and where failures occurred.

 ### Mock LLM Client

-The mock LLM client simulates LLM responses for MVP testing.
+The mock LLM client simulates LLM responses for local testing.

 Reasons for using a mock first: